sehlen-bsi/botan-docs/docs/cryptodoc/src/05_06_hss_lms.rst

 Botan's key generation algorithm works as follows:

-.. admonition:: HSS/LMS Key Generation
+.. admonition:: HSS Key Generation

    **Input:**

    -  ``rng``: random number generator
-   -  ``L``: The number of levels in the HSS/LMS hypertree
+   -  ``L``: The number of levels in the HSS hypertree
    -  ``lms-params[0], ..., lms-params[L-1]`` : LMS parameter sets at all
       ``L`` levels
    -  ``lm-ots-params[0], ..., lm-ots-params[L-1]``: LM-OTS parameter sets at all